If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Jarrett then went into an adjoining room, covered himself with a blanket and shot a bullet into his brain.

 There was no suicide note.
-Only a message addresses to the apartment manager that read, “forgive us for having to deal with the mess we left.“
+Only a message addressed to the apartment manager that read, “forgive us for having to deal with the mess we left.“

 It seemed as though, faced with jail or death, the Bettersons chose death.
 But obviously, what Jarrett didn’t know was that there was no case against him.
 There was no evidence of a crime, no body.
 The odds of him facing any jail time at all were slim to none.
 All Rosgen really ever had was a mystery about a missing little girl and the feeling that Jarrett and Barbara were the only two people who could answer the question: What happened to Nikole?